Nozipho1/Capstone1/README.md

-# Capstone1
-finance calculator
+# Finance calculator

-A program written in python that calculates future investments or bond repayments
+A program written in python that calculates future investments and bond repayments.